mbasaglia/mini_apps/Readme.md

 ```

 If you want to install the back-end on your machine directly (without docker)
-you can follow the instructions for a [manual installation](./docs/manual-installation.md).
+you can follow the instructions for an [advanced installation](./docs/advanced-installation.md).

 ### Front-End With Apache